Skip to main content

 View on Amazon

 The Chicco Bravo LE ClearTex is the right travel system for most new parents because it solves all the core requirements without requiring you to research compatibility, find adaptors, or make compromises on materials.
-Around $360 covers the stroller, the KeyFit Max car seat, and the base.
+A single mid-range price covers the stroller, the KeyFit Max car seat, and the base.
 The car seat clicks into the stroller in one motion, without adaptors.
 And the materials that a newborn will be in contact with daily -- the fabrics, the seat padding, the car seat cover -- are GREENGUARD Gold certified and free from flame retardants.

 GREENGUARD Gold certification is not a marketing label.
 It is an independent standard requiring materials to meet strict limits on chemical emissions, including volatile organic compounds and over 360 other chemicals.
 Most strollers at this price use materials that meet minimum legal requirements; the ClearTex range goes significantly further.
 For parents who want to minimize chemical exposure for a newborn spending hours a day in a car seat and stroller, this matters.